Montgomerie replaces bullets with golf balls in Afghanistan

 The 48-year-old Scot gave golf lessons and donated equipment to troops and Afghan children on a three-day trip this week where he travelled from the main British military base in Helmand, one of the country's most violent regions, to foreign troops' headquarters in the capital city Kabul.

-The former European Ryder Cup captain said he had helped turn a 300-meter firing range into a makeshift golf driving range at Camp Bastion in Helmand.
+The former European Ryder Cup captain said he had helped turn a 300-metre firing range into a makeshift golf driving range at Camp Bastion in Helmand.

 "We used the long-range firing range," Montgomerie told reporters in Kabul on Friday.
 "It was quite good to get the lads out and to have a go."